The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: Generating Synthetic Human Motion Data

 \subsection{Imaginative GAN}

 A GAN can be characterized as training a pair of networks competing against each other---it is a minimax game~\cite{goodfellow2014generative}.
 In a GAN, a \emph{generator} attempts to generate as real samples as possible while a \emph{discriminator} attempts to distinguish between the generated and real samples.
 Conventional GAN structures require noise as input.
 Training a conventional GAN is challenging because not only do the model parameters oscillate, destabilize, and sometimes never converge, but in addition the generator may collapse and produce a limited variety of samples.
-A large amount of data and time-consuming hyperprameter selections are required to train effective GAN models.
-To tackle the above challenges, we introduce teacher forcing in the generator, which uses ground truth data instead of noise as input in the conventional GANs, and thus the Imaginative GAN can more easily converge and in addition consumes less data.
-We also utilized the CycleGAN structure in transferring the latent attributes within the dataset, unlike the original work for unpaired image translation~\cite{zhu2017unpaired}, which transfers styles between two different datasets.
+A large amount of data and time-consuming hyperparameter selections are required to train effective GAN models.
+To tackle the above challenges, we introduce a mechanism reminiscent of teacher forcing in the generator. \changetext{This mechanism uses ground truth data as the input at each timestep.
+This leads to the Imaginative GAN converging more easily and demanding less data overall.} \changetext{The distinction from typical teacher forcing is that we are not seeking to force the output towards some target, but rather to facilitate augmentations applied with respect to the ground truth sample.} We also utilize the CycleGAN structure in transferring the latent attributes within the dataset, unlike the original work for unpaired image translation~\cite{zhu2017unpaired}, which transfers styles between two different datasets.